V1Michigan/v1/CONTRIBUTING.md

-# Contributing to V1 Michigan
+# Contributing to V1 @ Michigan

 Thank you for your interest in contributing to the V1 @ Michigan codebase!
 This guide will help you set up your development environment and understand our code standards.

 ## Development Setup

 1. Clone the repository
-2. Install dependencies with `yarn install`
+2. Install dependencies with `pnpm install`
 3. Create a `.env.local` file with the required environment variables (ask a team member for these)
-4. Run the development server with `yarn dev`
+4. Run the development server with `pnpm dev`

 ## Pre-commit Hooks